Interesting things to enjoy in Maasai Land (Narok)

 I usually visit this town once in a while.
-Its a breath-taking journey that allows you to enjoy a wide variety of things to enjoy from the landscape scenes, indigenous tree species, satellite, forests, hills, huge plantations, among others.
+It’s a breath-taking journey that allows you to enjoy a wide variety of things to enjoy from the landscape scenes, indigenous tree species, satellites, forests, hills, huge plantations, among others.
 The land is arid but the community has not cleared all the indigenous trees like other parts of the country.
-Charcoal burning is one of the threats facing these forests but the Kenya Forest Service and Kenya Wildlife Service as well as NGOs has been working hard to stop it.
+Charcoal burning is one of the threats facing these forests but the Kenya Forest Service and Kenya Wildlife Service as well as NGOs have been working hard to stop it.
 They have been improvements.

-There’s a Catholic church built built by the Italian POW in 1942.
+There’s a Catholic church built by the Italian POW in 1942.
 The church can only fit 12 members just like Jesus’ disciples.
-Its in a very good conditions and one of the hidden treasures along the Nairobi-Narok highway.
+It’s in very good condition and one of the hidden treasures along the Nairobi-Narok highway.

-The suswa hills are famous for various sporting activities that attracts people from all over the world.
-These activities have gone a long way in making communities’ lives better since the benefits are shared to them.
+The suswa hills are famous for various sporting activities that attract people from all over the world.
+These activities have gone a long way in making communities’ lives better since the benefits are shared with them.

-Narok is well known for tourism and host the famous Maasai Mara National Reserve.
+Narok is well known for tourism and hosts the famous Maasai Mara National Reserve.
 This conservation area is managed by the county government.
-It host various conservancies under NGOs that work towards conservation of the special species found within the reserve.
-Most of the wildlife are found outside the reserve but the community has found a way of co-existing with them.
-They have been few cases of human-wildlife conflicts but generally they have been great improvements.
+It hosts various conservancies under NGOs that work towards the conservation of the special species found within the reserve.
+Most of the wildlife is found outside the reserve but the community has found a way of co-existing with them.
+They have been a few cases of human-wildlife conflicts but generally, they have been great improvements.
 Communities have been educated and made to understand the importance of wildlife conservation which has been fruitful so far.

 The most fascinating and beautiful landscape scenes are found along this road.
 The roads snake their way through the hills allowing you a wonderful view of the valley.
-There are several view points built to allow you enjoy this beautiful sight.
+There are several viewpoints built to allow you to enjoy this beautiful sight.

 Locals in Narok are very friendly, making it easier for you to mingle with them.
 They will help you have the most interesting exploration and maximum enjoyment.
-You will know how to dance their songs, jump like them, hum to their songs and many more.
+You will know how to dance to their songs, jump like them, hum to their songs, and many more.